Authored by the expert who managed and guided the team behind the Croatia Property Pack

 Will I pay tax twice in the US and Croatia in 2026?

-As of early 2026, there is a risk of double taxation for US citizens owning property in Croatia because although the US and Croatia signed a comprehensive tax treaty in December 2022, the treaty has not yet been ratified by the US Senate and is therefore not in force.
+As of early 2026, the risk of full double taxation exists but can often be reduced, because the United States and Croatia signed their first-ever comprehensive income tax treaty in December 2022, though this treaty is still awaiting ratification by the US Senate and the Croatian Parliament, so it is not yet in force.

-Property taxes paid in Croatia may or may not be deductible on US federal tax returns depending on whether the property is a personal residence or a rental investment; for rental properties, Croatian property taxes are generally deductible as a business expense, while for personal residences, the deduction is limited by the SALT (state and local tax) cap of 10,000 USD.
+Whether Croatian property taxes are deductible on your US federal return depends on whether the property is personal-use or a rental investment: for rental properties, Croatian property taxes are generally deductible as a business expense, while for personal-use homes, deductibility falls under US SALT (state and local tax) rules, which are currently capped, making this an area where a US CPA's advice is worth the fee.

 Do I need FATCA reporting when buying in Croatia?

-Consulting a US CPA before buying property in Croatia is strongly recommended, especially if you plan to rent the property, open Croatian bank accounts, buy through a company structure, or expect to sell within a few years, and specific questions to ask include how to structure the purchase for tax efficiency, what reporting obligations you will have, and how to use the Foreign Tax Credit effectively.
+Consulting a US CPA before buying property in Croatia is strongly recommended, especially if you plan to rent the property out (even part-time), open Croatian bank accounts, hold the property through a company, or sell within a few years; the specific questions to ask your CPA include how to structure ownership for US tax efficiency, whether your Croatian taxes will be creditable, and what your annual filing obligations will look like.

 We created this infographic to give you a simple idea of how much it costs to buy property in different parts of Croatia.
 As you can see, it breaks down price ranges and property types for popular cities in the country.
 We hope this makes it easier to explore your options and understand the market.